akrzemi1/__sandbox__/papers/contract_related_issues.md

 Thus, to certain extent the decision whether to mandate no-contract-based-optimization guarantee in the Standard depends on whether we trust that compiler vendors will be responsible when doing their job.

 2\.
-The goal of having axiom-level CCS-es.
+The goal of having axiom-level CCSs
 -----------------------------------------

 We have seen two positions here.
 One position is that an axiom-level CCS can be used to express a precondition to a function (something that we expect, but we are not sure if the callers will comply with) formally where the predicate must never be evaluated at run-time, because it is unimplementable, or would have side effects or has an unacceptable complexity even for test builds.
 A common example is `is_reachable()` for a pair of iterators that are expected to represent a range.
 This position is enforece by the name "level" we use in the standardese: a level of difficulty with evaluating the condition: